Jorge Broun: Ludogorets

 On 30 June 2017, Broun signed with Bulgarian First League champions Ludogorets Razgrad.
 He made his debut for the club on 19 July 2017 in a 4–1 Champions League second qualifying round second-leg win over Žalgiris.

 On 13 December 2019, Broun left Ludogorets Razgrad by mutual consent.

+Universidad de Concepción

+On 21 July 2026, Broun moved to Chile and signed with Universidad de Concepción on a deal for one and a half year.